Marlins beat Braves 5-4 in 10th inning on Rojas’s 4th hit

 After being hit on the guard which protects his left elbow.
 Acuña took a first step toward the the midpoint between the mound and first base.
 With plate umpire Junior Valentine and catcher Jorge Alfaro escorting him for a few steps, Acuña then slowly walked to first base.
 Valentine warned both benches, and Acuña stole second before Ureña picked him off.

-Markakis, who hit into a double play to end the first inning, was 0 for 5 and is hitless in 24 at-bats in September, dropping his average to .259 after a sizzling .368 in August.
+Markakis hit into a double play that ended the first inning, went 0 for 5 and is hitless in 24 at-bats in September, dropping his average to .259 after a sizzling .368 in August.

-Marlins: OF Harold Ramirez (strained left hamstring) was transferred to the 60-day IL, ending his season.
-He was injured while running out a grounder Saturday. … Cooper (quadriceps) started as the designated hitter after being held out of the lineup two days.

 UP NEXT

-Marlins rookie RHP Sixto Sánchez (1-1, 2.37) will make his fourth start, and his first against Atlanta, on Tuesday night.
+Marlins: Rookie RHP Sixto Sánchez (1-1, 2.37) is to make his fourth start, and his first against Atlanta, on Tuesday night.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports